annaesvensson/yellow-publish/README.md

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
 Increase the version number in your source code before publishing.
-Use the [extension settings](#settings) to control how your extension is available.
+Use the [extension settings](#settings) to control how your extension is available and what files need to be installed.
 Make sure you have completed the [self-review checklist](self-review-checklist.md).
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 This will update the necessary files.
 Upload your changes and create a pull request for the repository `datenstrom/yellow`.

 If you want to mention developers/designers/translators, add co-authors to the commit message.